0cin/trisolaris/README.md

 # trisolaris
-my own website. for every to contribute articles.
+my own website. for everyone to contribute articles.